TRuikes/Matlab-Whisker-Tracker/readme.md

+# Matlab-Whisker-Tracker
+Whisker Tracking Tool

 TODO:

-- Add a bar to update silhouette threshold in PS GUI
+- add bar to update silhouette threshold to GUI

-- Make a Bayesian estimator for cluster boundaries
+- make a Bayesian estimator for clusters